-Australia is a pretty casual place and there are very few rules of etiquette to take into account.
+There are very few rules of etiquette to take into account in Australia.

-- BBQs Bring beer, wine or some sausages (aka 'snags') to a BBQ.
+- BBQs Bring your own drinks, and some sausages (aka 'snags') if invited to a BBQ.

-- Photography As in any country, politeness goes a long way when taking photographs; ask before taking pictures of people.
-Particularly bear in mind that for Indigenous Australians, photography can be highly intrusive, and photographing cultural places, practices and images, sites of significance and ceremonies may also be a sensitive matter.
-Always ask first.
+- Photography Ask before taking pictures of people.
+Particularly bear in mind that for Aboriginal Australians, photography can be highly intrusive, and photographing cultural places, practices and images, sites of significance and ceremonies may not be welcomed.
+Respect is essential.